Anton495/graph-isomorphism/README.md

 The dictionary of indegrees and outdegrees, like the matrix, is one of the most complete invariants of GVN.

-## Graph virtual neural network derivative
+## Derivative of Graph Virtual Neural Network

-When constructing the derivative of GVN, non-zero elements of the outdegree matrix are used.
+When constructing the derivative of a GVN, non-zero elements of the outdegree matrix are used.
 This is done as follows:

 1. For each layer, a list is created, consisting of the outdegrees of each vertex.
-Thus, a certain sequence of lists is obtained.
+This yields a sequence of lists.

-2. Each outdegree from the current list is associated with the outdegrees from the next list.
+2. Each outdegree in the current list is associated with the outdegrees in the next list.
 For example, the entry $(2,[1,2])$ means that the vertex with the outdegree of 2 generates two vertices with outdegrees of 1 and 2.

 The resulting network stores information about how the adjacent edges are connected to each other in the original network.